Black-and-white colobus: Social behaviours

 Many members participate in a greeting ritual when they are reunited with familiar individuals, an act of reaffirming.
 The greeting behaviour is generally carried out by the approaching monkey and often is followed with grooming.
 They participate in three greeting behaviours of physical contact.
 This includes mounting, head mounting (grasps the shoulders) and embracing.
 It seems as though these behaviours do not have any relationship with mating or courting.Black-and-white colobus have complex sleeping patterns.
 They sleep in trees near a food source, which may serve to save energy.
 Groups seem to regularly switch up sleeping locations (suggested due to reducing risk of parasites and placement prediction) and generally do not sleep near other groups.
 They also tend to sleep more tightly together on nights with great visibility.
 They sleep in mid- to upper sections of tall trees which allows for predator watch as well as protection from ground and aerial predators while they are asleep.
 Although there is no obvious preference for tree type, they have often been observed in Antiaris toxicaria.

 Conservation

-They are prey for many forest predators, and are threatened by hunting for the bushmeat trade, logging, and habitat destruction.
+Colobuses are prey for many forest predators such as leopards and chimpanzees, and are threatened by hunting for the bushmeat trade, logging, and habitat destruction.

 Individuals are more vigilant (conspecific threat) in low canopy, they also spend less time scanning when they are around familiar group members as opposed to unfamiliar.
-There are no clear difference in vigilance between male and females.
+There exists no clear difference in vigilance between male and females.
 However, there is a positive correlation between mean monthly vigilance and encounter rates.
 Male vigilance generally increases during mating.